 Holidays during term time are not permitted.
 There are 175 days per year when pupils are scheduled holidays for such purposes.

-Exceptional leave will be considered by the headmaster for absence which is genuinely demonstrates exceptional circumstances (such as bereavement).
+Exceptional leave will be considered by the headteacher for absence which genuinely demonstrates exceptional circumstances (such as a bereavement).
 The school’s pro-forma must be used for exceptional leave either online or on paper.

-The Governing Body permits the headmaster to authorize an exceptional absence, at his discretion, if the following conditions are met:
+The Governing Body permits the headteacher to authorize an exceptional absence, at her discretion, if the following conditions are met:

 - there is at least 97% attendance in the current and previous academic year